Skip to main content

 Next, layer on your green matter, including your food scraps, coffee grounds, and other waste that’s OK to add.

-Continue to create layers upon layers of brown and green matter until you get a healthy pile going.
+Continue layering brown and green matter until you get a healthy pile going.
 Balz recommends burying your food scraps when layering to prevent attracting fruit flies and creating a strong odor.

-As for keeping and caring for your compost, maintenance is pretty minimal.
-You’ll want to mix it up every few days to keep that aeration flowing throughout.
+As for keeping and caring for your compost, maintenance is minimal.
+Mix it every few days to keep that aeration flowing.
 Use any shovel or pitchfork to shake and blend it.
-While mixing, be sure to check on moisture levels as well—if the compost feels like it’s lacking moisture, feel free to carefully add water to the mix.
+While mixing, check on moisture levels as well—if the compost lacks moisture, carefully add water to the mix.

-A final, finished compost product can take anywhere from a few months to one year to create.
+A final, finished compost product can take a few months to one year to create.
 Be patient, and don’t be afraid to experiment until you get it right.

-Balz says, “Any experienced gardener will tell you compost is worth its weight in gold.
-It is quite expensive [to buy], but you can make it yourself with the garbage you’re creating every day.”
+Says Balz: “Any experienced gardener will tell you compost is worth its weight in gold.
+It is quite expensive [to buy], but you can make it yourself with the garbage you create daily.”

 Related content